sophiahorigan/website/_posts/2020-02-12-post-research.md

   - Dwyer Lab
 ---

 We have a few opportunities for helping out with research in the Dwyer lab!
-Most of them are field opportunities and we are very happy to discuss doing a senior thesis working with us!
+Most of them are field opportunities and we are very happy to discuss doing a senior thesis working with us.

 **Katie Dixon**